Dec 6, 2012 - Research

 New Discoveries about Rare Blood Disorders from 23andMe

-Earlier this year we met our goal of enrolling 1,000 people in a community of people with a collection of rare blood disorders known as myeloproliferative neoplasms, or MPNs.
+Earlier this year we met our goal of enrolling 1,000 people in a community with a collection of rare blood disorders known as myeloproliferative neoplasms, or MPNs.

-Since then we’ve been able to replicate known genetic associations with these rare disorders, as well as make new findings of our own.
-In the next few weeks we’ll begin detailing some of these exciting discoveries.
+Since then, we’ve been able to replicate known genetic associations with these rare disorders and make new findings.
+In the next few weeks, we’ll begin detailing some of these exciting discoveries.

-Some of what Dave will be talking about includes discovering new associations between these rare blood disorders and variants in the TERT and ATM genes.
+Dave will discuss various topics, including discovering new associations between these rare blood disorders and variants in the TERT and ATM genes.

 The TERT gene encodes for telomerase, a protein involved in telomere maintenance.

 Telomeres are repetitive sequences at the ends of chromosomes that have an important role in maintaining the integrity of chromosomes during cell division.
 Telomeres tend to shorten as cells divide, and telomere shortening is thought to be a key aspect of aging at the cellular level.
-When its telomeres reach a certain minimum size, a cell loses the capacity to divide.
+When its telomeres reach a certain minimum size, a cell loses its dividing capacity.
 In cell types that must continue dividing throughout life, such as stem cells in the bone marrow, telomerase prevents this telomere shortening.

-We will also be presenting preliminary data on our ability to detect some somatic mutations – these are mutations that a person isn’t born with, but develop during their lifetime.
-Specifically, using our “V3” 23andMe genotyping arrays and saliva DNA, we are able to detect a mutation in the JAK2 gene that is commonly found in patients with certain MPNs.
+We will also present preliminary data on our ability to detect some somatic mutations—these are mutations that a person isn’t born with but develops during their lifetime.
+Specifically, using our “V3” 23andMe genotyping arrays and saliva DNA, we can detect a mutation in the JAK2 gene commonly found in patients with certain MPNs.

 The probes for this variant were part of the custom content we included in the design of our V3 chip.

 We plan to offer more details on these findings in the coming weeks, but this work clearly points to the power of our research model.
-In a little more than a year we were able to recruit patients with this rare blood disorder, and then start generating new discoveries about the disease.
+In a little more than a year, we recruited patients with this rare blood disorder and started generating new discoveries about the disease.

 Stay in the know.